+The Company's obligations under the Credit Agreement, as amended by the Amendment, continue to be guaranteed by substantially all of the Company's subsidiaries, and secured by substantially all of the assets of the Company and its subsidiaries.
 The Credit Agreement contains customary events of default, upon the occurrence of which, after any applicable grace period, the lenders will have the ability to accelerate all outstanding loans thereunder.
 The Credit Agreement contains customary representations and warranties and affirmative and negative covenants that, among other things, restrict the ability of the Company to create or incur certain liens, incur or guarantee additional indebtedness, merge or consolidate with other companies, transfer or sell assets and make restricted payments.
-These covenants are subject to a number of limitations and exceptions set forth in the Credit Agreement.
-The Company was in compliance with all requirements during the year ended December 31, 2017.
+The Company was in compliance with all requirements during the year ended December 31, 2018.